Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Some of the best views of the Edmonton River Valley can be enjoyed from vantage points along Saskatchewan Drive, Constable Ezio Farone Park, Louise McKinney Riverfront Park, and Rowland Park Lookout (see image above).

-But perhaps the most iconic Edmonton view is looking down on Walter Dale Bridge from Queen Elizabeth Hill near Kinsmen Park.
+But perhaps the most iconic Edmonton view is looking down on Walter Dale Bridge from Queen Elizabeth Hill near Kinsmen Park, or from River Valley Lookout points like this one further up the hill on Saskatchewan Drive.

-Other famous attractions in the Edmonton River Valley include the glass pyramids of the Muttart Conservatory, the Edmonton Valley Zoo, and Fort Edmonton Park (see below).
+Other famous attractions in the Edmonton River Valley include the glass pyramids of the Muttart Conservatory, the Edmonton Valley Zoo, and Fort Edmonton Park (all of which I’ll introduce below).

 West Edmonton Mall